HarvardMapCollection/tutorials-share/content/tutorials/arcgis-qgis/geocoding/index.md

 5. Under `Input Table` select the spreadsheet you want to geocode.

+> #### Accessing the local USA locator file
+> You will need a copy of the USA locator file downloaded locally to your computer to run this function.
+You can download the file yourself from this [Google Drive](https://drive.google.com/drive/folders/13LT3LtwayZy640hm1FRv4reQo_YBAaav).
+Please note:
+> * The local USA geocoder file is quite large and can take some time to download.
+> * The `USA.loz` and `USA.loc` files may need to be copied into your ArcGIS Project file for the software to recognize it.

-6. Download the [local USA locator](https://drive.google.com/drive/folders/13LT3LtwayZy640hm1FRv4reQo_YBAaav), `USA.loz`.
-In the `Geocode Addresses` widget in ArcGIS Pro, under `Input Address Locator`, navigate to where you downloaded this file and select it. *Note: this file is big and can take some time to downlad.*
+6. Download the [local USA locator](https://drive.google.com/drive/folders/13LT3LtwayZy640hm1FRv4reQo_YBAaav), `USA.loz` into your ArcGIS Pro project file.
+In the `Geocode Addresses` widget in ArcGIS Pro, under `Input Address Locator`, navigate to where you downloaded this file and select it.

+> #### Please note:
+> * You may need to `right-click` the project folder in your ArcGIS catalog pane and `Refresh` the contents to see it appear.
+> * If the widget finds the locator, the required field asterisk next to `Input Address Locator` will disappear.
+> * If the field for `Input Address Locator` is still blank, you may need to select the drop-down bar and manually choose `USA`.
+You will know the `USA` selector file has been properly selected when all of the additional `Input Address Fields` display.

 7. Fill out the `Address Field` and `Output` and select `Run`